bmlt-enabled/crouton/contribute.md

 `docker-compose up`

 Get your wordpress installation going.
 Remember your admin password.
-Once it's up, login to admin and activate the BMLT meeting list plugin.
+Once it's up, login to admin and activate the "crouton" plugin.

-Now you can make edits to the bmlt-meeting-list.php file and it will instantly take effect.
+Now you can make edits to the crouton.php file and it will instantly take effect.

 Please make note of the .editorconfig file and adhere to it as this will minimise the amount of formatting errors.